 • Leave until the shell of the fava beans are cooked and their inside is smooth and creamy, about 25 minutes.
 Stir occasionally.

-• When cooked, discard the lemon slice and drizzle the fava beans with more olive oil, (one or two tablespoons, as desired).
+• When cooked, discard the lemon slice and drizzle the fava beans with one or two tablespoons of olive oil.

 • Serve warm or cold.
 Enjoy as a side or on its own with bread.